cbillowes/curious-programmer-mercury/data/scribbles/2022-06-21-how-to-unmap-a-var-from-clojure-ns.md

   - Technical
   - Tip
   - Clojure
+abstract: >
+  When working in a Clojure REPL, you may need to unmap a var from a namespace.
+  This can be useful when redefining multimethods.
 ---

 I was working with a multimethod that I needed to redefine in my REPL and came across [this](https://clojuredocs.org/clojure.core/defmulti) doc.